mmistakes/minimal-mistakes/_drafts/fs2.md

 [io-compute-2] consumed Actor(5,Jason,Momoa)
 ```

-As we can see, the thread used by the runtime are exactly 4.
+As we can see, the threads used by the runtime are precisely four.

-There are many other method available in the fs2 library concerning concurrency, such as `either`, `mergeHaltBoth`.
+Many other methods are available in the fs2 library concerning concurrency, such as `either` and `mergeHaltBoth`.
 Please, refer to the [documentation](https://oss.sonatype.org/service/local/repositories/releases/archive/co/fs2/fs2-core_2.13/3.2.0/fs2-core_2.13-3.2.0-javadoc.jar/!/fs2/index.html) for more details.

 ## 8. Conclusions

 Our long journey through the main features of the fs2 library comes to an end.
 During the path, we introduced the concepts of `Stream` and how to declare them, both using pure values and in an effectful way.
-We analyzed streams internals, such as `Chunk`s and `Pull`s.
-We saw how to handle errors, and how a stream can safely acquire and release a resource.
-Finally, we focused on concurrency, and how streams can use to deal with concurrent programming.
+We analyzed streams internals, such as `Chunk`s and `Pull`.
+We saw how to handle errors and how a stream can safely acquire and release a resource.
+Finally, we focused on concurrency and how streams can deal with concurrent programming.

 However, fs2 is more than this.
-We didn't speak about how to interact with the external world, for example reading and writing files.
-We didn't see ho to interrupt the execution of a stream.
-Moreover, we didn't cite any of the many libraries that decided to build on top of fs2, such as `doobie`, `http4s`, just to cite some.
+We didn't speak about how to interact with the external world, for example, reading and writing files.
+We didn't see how to interrupt the execution of a stream.
+Moreover, to mention some, we didn't cite the many libraries built on top of fs2, such as `doobie` or `http4s`.
 However, the [documentation](https://fs2.io/#/) of fs2 is very comprehensive, and we can refer to it for more details.